Aligarh Muslim University Malappuram Centre: History

-Prof. P Muhammad was first director of the center while first Senior hall monitor was Janzeb Danish and first Senior food was Ramiz Akhtar.
-Neha Royal and Sania Mushahid were Senior hall and Senior Food monitor for girls respectively.
+Prof. P Muhammad was the first director of the centre, while the first Senior Hall (student representative) was Janzeb Danish and first Senior food was Ramiz Akhtar.
+Neha Royal and Sania Mushahid were Senior Hall and Senior Food monitor for girls respectively.

-DR.H Abdul Azeez was man behind permanent building of Law.
+Dr. H Abdul Azeez was man behind the establishment of the permanent building for the Department of Law.

 Administration

 The administration of this south Indian Campus of AMU is being run from AMU main Campus at Aligarh.
 In matters of appointment of faculties and ministerial staff and admission of students, the authorities at AMU take decisions as per AMU Act.
 Vice Chancellor through the Coordinator of these Centers manages the administration of AMU Centres.
 The entrance examinations and result of various courses for the center is conducted by the office of Controller at Aligarh Muslim University.
 For better coordination, The AMU Centres Nodal Office was established at Aligarh Muslim University.

 Prof. H.S.
 Yahya, Department of Wild Life Sciences was appointed as the first OSD, AMU Centres Nodal Office.
 Later Prof. Javaid Akhter, Department of Business Administration; Prof. Parvaiz Talib, Department of Business Administration and Prof. Mohammed Arif, Department of Civil Engineering have served as the Coordinator, AMU Centres Nodal Office.

 At present Prof.I.A Khan, Former Dean of Dept of Law is the Coordinator, AMU Centres Nodal Office.
 He took the charge from Prof. Anwar Khursheed.

 Dr. Faisal KP is presently working as officiating director of the Centre since May 2019.